OpenRepeater/svxlink-sounds-en_US-laura/README.md

 English Language Pack for SvxLink Server
 ========================================
-This is an english language pack for [SvxLink Server](http://www.svxlink.org/) created using the  voice from the
+This is an english language pack for [SvxLink Server](http://www.svxlink.org/) created using the Laura voice from the
 [Acapela Box](https://www.acapela-box.com/) service.

 These are raw files which cannot be used directly with SvxLink Server.
 They